-During the War of 1812, the people of Baltimore were certain that the British would attack the city.
+During the War of 1812, the people of Baltimore believed that the British would attack the city.
 Not knowing for sure when an attack would occur, they spent months preparing for it.
 Everything was made ready at Fort McHenry to defend Baltimore.
-But, there was no suitable flag to fly over the earthen/brick ramparts of the Star Fort.

 The larger of the two flags had stripes two feet wide, and stars 24 inches from point to point.
 At that time, it was the practice to add one star and stripe for each new state joining the Union.
 In 1814, the United States flag had 15 stars and 15 stripes.

 The 30' x 42' flag was the one that Francis Scott Key saw on the morning of September 14, 1814.
-It inspired him to write the words to "The Star Spangled Banner."
+It inspired him to write the words to "The Star-Spangled Banner."
 Today this flag is displayed in the Smithsonian Institution's National Museum of American History, Washington, D.C.
+The smaller storm flag, which many historians believe was the flag that flew during the rainy bombardment, has been lost to history.